Glenn Robinson: Milwaukee Bucks (1994–2002)

 After several trades, one of which had Baker go to Seattle, Robinson teamed with Ray Allen and Sam Cassell, and helped lead the Bucks to several postseason appearances.
 On May 11, 1999, Robinson scored 23 points and grabbed 12 rebounds in a narrow 108–107 playoff loss against Reggie Miller and the Indiana Pacers.
 The underexperienced Bucks (was both Robinson's and Allen's first postseason appearance) would eventually lose the series.
 On January 29, 2001, Robinson scored 25 points, grabbed 10 rebounds, and recorded 5 steals in a 99–96 loss against the Minnesota Timberwolves.
 On February 25, 2001, Robinson scored a career-high 45 points in a 122–95 win against the Golden State Warriors.
 That season, Robinson and the Bucks would reach the 2001 Eastern Conference Finals, losing to the Philadelphia 76ers in a 7-game series.
 In the final game of that series, Robinson scored 24 points, grabbed 7 rebounds, and recorded 4 assists in a losing effort.
 It would be the closest the Bucks would get to the finals until 2019, when another Bucks Forward, Giannis Antetokounmpo, helped end their 18-year conference finals drought.

-Robinson was the second place all-time leading scorer in Milwaukee Bucks history, only trailing Kareem Abdul-Jabbar until surpassed by Giannis Antetokounmpo.
+Robinson was the second place all-time leading scorer in Milwaukee Bucks history, only trailing Kareem Abdul-Jabbar until he was later surpassed by Giannis Antetokounmpo.
 Robinson averaged at least 20 points per game in seven of his eight seasons in Milwaukee.
 He made back-to-back NBA All-Star Team appearances in 2000 and 2001.